 You also get priority scheduling.
 When everyone else is calling for emergency service in January, maintenance program members get scheduled first.
 That matters when your system backs up and you need help fast.

 You get an eight-point inspection that identifies worn components, drainage issues, and potential problems that could cause future emergencies.
-These inspections happen during scheduled service when repairs are less expensive and less disruptive than emergency calls.
+These inspections happen during scheduled service when repairs are less disruptive than emergency calls.

 Here’s what happens when you skip maintenance and hope your cesspool makes it through another winter.

-First, winter pumping costs 20% to 30% more than service during milder months.
-Frozen ground and bad weather make everything harder, and those costs get passed to you.
-If you wait until January to deal with a problem you noticed in October, you’re paying premium rates for work that would have cost less with advance planning.
+First, winter pumping is a more intensive operation than service during milder months.
+Frozen ground and bad weather make everything harder.
+If you wait until January to deal with a problem you noticed in October, you’re dealing with the logistical difficulty of advance planning.

-Third, property damage from cesspool failures gets expensive fast.
+Second, property damage from cesspool failures becomes an issue fast.
 Sewage backing up into your home destroys flooring, damages walls, and creates health hazards that require professional remediation.
-Your homeowner’s insurance might not cover damage from neglected maintenance, leaving you responsible for costs that easily reach five figures.
+Your homeowner’s insurance might not cover damage from neglected maintenance, leaving you responsible for the outcome.

-But the biggest cost is the one nobody talks about: the stress and disruption of dealing with a cesspool emergency during winter.
-You can’t use your plumbing.
-You might need to leave your home while repairs happen.
-And you’re scrambling to find available service during the busiest season for emergency calls.
+But the biggest burden is the stress and disruption of dealing with a cesspool emergency during winter.
+You can’t use your plumbing, and you’re scrambling to find available service during the busiest season for emergency calls.

 Winter maintenance programs exist because Long Island winters are hard on cesspools.
-Frozen ground, temperature swings, and water table fluctuations create stress that turns small issues into expensive emergencies.
+Frozen ground, temperature swings, and water table fluctuations create stress that turns small issues into extensive emergencies.

 Scheduled maintenance catches problems early, protects vulnerable components, and keeps your system running when you need it most.
-You get priority service, transparent pricing, and documentation that protects your property value.
+You get priority service and documentation that protects your property value.
 Most importantly, you avoid the nightmare of dealing with a cesspool failure in the middle of winter.

 Summary: